texastribune/wjordpress/README.rst

 Wjordpress is a reusable app for Django_ that allows you to use WordPress_ as your editing interface and Django_ for your presentation.

-With Wjordpress, you can interact with WordPress content as if it were entered in the Django admin.
+With Wjordpress, you can interact with WordPress content as if it had been entered in the Django admin.
 Wjordpress does not pretend to be WordPress and does not provide any presentation.
-After the initial link, it's a "Fire-and-forget" system.
+After the initial link, it's a "Fire-and- forget" system.
 The Wjordpress Django admin interface is not something you'll have to mess with on a daily basis.
+Changes made in WordPress will automatically

 .. _Django: https://www.djangoproject.com/
 .. _WordPress: http://wordpress.org/